 To make a copy of an existing story, select it and choose Duplicate from the Story top toolbar tab.
 Twine will create a copy for you with a unique name.

-Twine can import stories in progress, published stories, and exported archives.
-It cannot, however, import stories from Twine 1 or Twee source code.
+Twine can import stories in progress, published stories, exported archives, and Twee source code.
+It cannot, however, import stories from Twine 1.

 To import stories or archives, the process is the same:

 - Choose Import from the Library top toolbar tab.

 - In the dialog that appears, choose the file corresponding to your story or archive.
 If the file you want to import is disabled in the file dialog, it's because it's in a format that can't be used by Twine.

 - If the stories in the file you selected don't have the same name as any story already in your library, Twine will import them immediately.

 - Otherwise, the dialog will show the story or stories Twine found in your file.
 Select the ones you want to import; stories that won't overwrite existing stories in your library are checked off for you by default.
 The dialog'll warn you if a story you're importing has the same name as one already in your library.
 If you do choose to import it, it will overwrite your existing story completely.